jnovembre/BSD-QBio/docs/index.md

 1. Basic Computing: dedicated to new users who are not familiar with R or programming in general.
-It will guide students step-by-step, introducing the R syntax and showing how to write well-organized code for data analysis and scientific research.
+It will guide students step-by-step, introducing R and fundamentals of algorithmic thinking.

+2. Intermediate Computing: dedicated to users with ~6 months or more exposure to R or programming in general but who are not less than experts.
+It will remind and reinforce fundamentals of key aspects of R and showing how to write well-organized code for data analysis and scientific research.

-2. Advanced Computing: dedicated to experienced programmers (R or otherwise), these sessions will focus on challenges manipulating large data sets, plotting, and the use of regular expressions.
+4. Advanced Computing: dedicated to experienced programmers (R or otherwise), these sessions will focus on challenges manipulating large data sets and seeing advanced features of R.

-**You will need to decide which track's sessions to attend on Day 1 of the Bootcamp**.
-After Day 1, you will move throught the material in teams with mixed skill levels. **Choose which track to join for Day 1 by consulting the lecture materials and making sure that the content is at the right level for you.**
+**You will need to decide which track's sessions to attend on Day 1-2 of the Bootcamp**.
+After Day 1-2, you will move through the material in teams with mixed skill levels. **Based on your response to the pre-bootcamp survey we will recommend a level for you but also please consult with your team's TA on the first evening if you have questions.**

 Links to the draft materials: